xy-labs/Xypher-API/docs/source/markets.rst

 Markets
 ========

 Get Technical Analysis data, used for the /TA command on XypherianBot, and volume data used for the Volume Screener hosted at Xypher.io.
-Available exchanges: Binance, Bitmex, Bittrex, Huobi.
+Available exchanges: Binance, Bitmex, Bittrex, Huobi. **Notice:** technical analysis and volume analysis data is returned only for Binance markets.

 .. code-block:: python